 Once your Buyer Profile(s) are created, you’ll then develop a conversion funnel.
-This is a series of steps where you’ll engage with your potential customer.
+This a series of steps where you’ll engage with your potential customer.
 You’ll move from providing useful information to increasingly promotion-based material, finally prompting your reader for a sale.

 The conversion funnel is developed based on your buyer profile.
 The voice, topics, format and all other aspects of your content should be designed to engage with your target audience.
 Boost Sales by Building a Conversion Funnel has an in-depth look.